lucifit/lucifit.github.io/pricing.md

 - Massage 1hr: **£90**

 ## Dermal Fillers
-if you have any preferences regarding product let us know before your appointment
+if you have any preferences regarding product let us know before your appointment.
+**Free** check-up or top-up if needed after 2 weeks.

 - Lip Filler 0,5ml: **£119**
 - Lip Filler 1.0ml **£189**
 - Non Surgical Rhinoplasty (Nose Filler) 1,0ml From **£199** To **£299**